nihattadilov/django_winkel/README.md

 🛍️ Django Winkel
-Django Winkel is a fully functional e-commerce and blog web application built using the Django framework.
+Django Winkel is a fully functional e-commerce and blog web application built with the Django framework.
 It supports product listings, category filtering, testimonials, blog posts, contact forms, and more.
 The project serves as a solid base for any online clothing store or content-driven fashion website.

 🚀 Features
 Product listing with pagination and filtering (by clothing and jeans)